neogeo-mzs/Mezz-Estate-NeoGeo-Audio-Driver/README.md

 * Sending lots of play song signals in a short amount of time (by mashing the A, B and C buttons) softlocks the 68k program. (the z80 is reset or does it also softlock?)

 ## TODO
-* Add a base time (similar to the one in deflemask...)
+* Add a command to set the base time

 ## IDEAS
 * If enough events are left there could be versions